mork-optimization/mork/docs/examples/TSP.md

 > 💡 _Tip_: is this the first time you have come across record?
 You don't know what you're missing!!
 Record classes, which are a special kind of class, help to model plain data aggregates with less ceremony than normal classes.
 Have a look to the [Java documentation](https://docs.oracle.com/en/java/javase/16/language/records.html) abut record classes.

+!!! danger "IMPORTANT"
-**⚠️IMPORTANT : after exiting the instance constructor method, i.e., the instance is defined and generated, it MUST BE IMMUTABLE.**
+    After exiting the instance constructor method, the instance **must be immutable**.
+    The instance class should never implement setter methods.
+All mutable data must be in the solution class.

 Next, lets move on to the `TSPInstanceImporter.java` file.
 This class responsibility is generating problem instances given some files.
-To this end, we will need to implement the method: `importInstance(BufferedReader reader, String filename)` .
+To this end, we will need to implement the method: `importInstance(BufferedReader reader, String filename)`.
 This method receives as input parameters the buffered reader, managed by the framework, and the filename, returning the constructed instance.
 Considering the TSP instance file structure, we will need to read the file line by line, storing the list of coordinates and the distance between each pair of coordinates, and finally, calling the instance constructor.
 The resultant class will be the following: